conan-io/docs/reference/config_files/settings.yml.rst

 - **s390**: The 32 bit address Enterprise Systems Architecture 390 from IBM.

 - **s390x**: The 64 bit address Enterprise Systems Architecture 390 from IBM.

+- **asm.js**: The subset of JavaScript that can be used as low-level target for compilers, not really a processor architecture, it's produced by Emscripten.
+Conan treats it as an architecture to align with build systems design (e.g. GNU auto tools and CMake).

+- **wasm**: The Web Assembly, not really a processor architecture, but byte-code format for Web, it's produced by Emscripten.
+Conan treats it as an architecture to align with build systems design (e.g. GNU auto tools and CMake).